j0lvera/hyx.less/README.md

 I came up with my own solution, a mixing function that can create a fluid grid with the column sizes I need, only that, other customization to the grid can be done with the project requirements.

-**Hyx.less** philosophy resides on Doug McIlroy's famous summation of the Unix philosophy
+**Hyx.less** philosophy resides on Doug McIlroy's famous summation of the Unix philosophy:

 > Write programs that do one thing and do it well.
 Write programs to work together.
 Write programs to handle text streams, because that is a universal interface.